kaisalmen/WWOBJLoader/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/kaisalmen/WWOBJLoader)

 The easiest way to get started is simple by using gitpod!
+It offers all the possibilities the local environments do.

 ### Local Container

-If you have docker & docker-compose available there is no need to install any software stacks (node, npm, gulp, etc.).
+If you have docker & docker-compose available there is no need to install any software stacks (git, node, npm, gulp, etc.).
 From the root of the repo just invoke the following command:
 ```shell script
 docker-compose up -d --build
 ```
-It init perform initialisation and put all required files in place and start a [local nginx http server on port 8085](http://localhost:8085).
+When the container starts it always performs the initialisation task which puts all required files in place and then launches a [local nginx http server on port 8085](http://localhost:8085).
-All local build environment configuration configuration is stored in the `docker` folder.
-A If you want to update the npm configuration, e.g. change `package.json` then do:
+All local build environment configuration is stored in the `dev` folder.

-Bash into the running container to invoke any task.
+Bash into the running container for any manual task or script you want to run.
 ```shell script
 docker exec -it obj2dev bash
 ```